ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 event count:
   Number of recorded cells.
-In Shape-In this number is shown on the front panel *Number of cells measured*.
+In Shape-In this number is shown on the front panel as *Number of cells measured*.

 channel width:
   Dimension of the channel.
-This number is not detected automatically by the system, but has to be set by hand in Shape-In on the front panel under *Channel dimension [µm]*.
+This number is not detected automatically by Shape-In, but has to be set by hand in the front panel under *Channel dimension [µm]*.

 chip region:
   The position of the region of interest during the measurement.
-  This is not detected automatically by the system, but has to be set by hand in Shape-In on the front panel under *Region of interest in the …*.
+  This is not detected automatically by Shape-In, but has to be set by hand in the front panel under *Region of interest in the …*.

 flow rate:
   The sum of sheath and sample flow in µl/s.
 Shape-In records this